кракен ссылкакракен ссылка kraken darknetkraken darknet

 buy wellbutrin online buy wellbutrin online no prescription

 The statement is reproduced below.
 Sri Lanka’s Continued High Fiscal Deficits Are Credit Negative On 20 November, the government of Sri Lanka (B1 stable) announced its budget for calendar 2016, which targets a fiscal deficit of 5.9% of GDP, close to the government’s 2015 deficit forecast of 6.0% and underpinned by plans to increase spending on education, health and infrastructure.
 If implemented, such spending would enhance growth prospects but would further delay Sri Lanka’s fiscal consolidation and add to the government’s already high debt, a credit negative.
 Although Sri Lanka’s deficits are down from a peak of 9.9% of GDP in 2009, fiscal consolidation has stalled, with deficits exceeding original targets in 2014 and 2015.
 There is a similar risk of the 2016 budget deficit overshooting targets if nominal GDP growth is lower than forecast or if the government does not receive the higher tax and non-tax revenues that the budget expects.
 The budget foresees government revenues, which have been 12%-13% of GDP over the past four years, increasing to 16.4% in 2016.
 Government expenditures, meanwhile, are set to rise to 22.3% of GDP from 18%-19% in the previous four years.
 Much of this increase in expenses will go toward public investment rather than current expenditures, which is a favorable incremental shift in the composition of expenses.
 However, if revenue under performs during the year, as it has in the past two years, authorities may have to revisit investment plans to meet deficit targets, since recurrent expenses will be difficult to roll back.
-Moreover, even if Sri Lanka meets its budget deficit target, the government’s fiscal position will remain weaker than most similarly rated sovereigns (see exhibit).
-A weak revenue base is the key constraint on Sri Lanka’s fiscal position.
+Moreover, even if Sri Lanka meets its budget deficit target, the government’s fiscal position will remain weaker than most similarly rated sovereigns (see exhibit). moody's A weak revenue base is the key constraint on Sri Lanka’s fiscal position.
 Sri Lanka’s government revenue ratio, even if it meets the budget’s ambitious 16.4% of GDP target next year, will remain below the median for B-rated sovereigns, which is 21.4%.
 In detailing its 2016 budget, the government pointed out that Sri Lanka’s revenue ratios are also well below what they were two decades ago.

 online pharmacy amitriptyline no prescription